 Sec.
 17. Oath of Office.
 Every officer shall take and subscribe to the Constitutional oath of office before entering upon the performance of their official duties.

 Sec.
 18. City Manager.
 There shall be a City Manager appointed by the Council who shall be the administrative head of the City government.
 It shall not be necessary that the City Manager be a resident of the City at the time of their appointment.
 The powers and duties of the City Manager shall be as follows:

 (a) To see that all ordinances are enforced.

 (b) To appoint, except as otherwise provided, all heads of departments, subordinate officials and employees, and remove the same except as otherwise herein provided, and have general supervision and control over the same.

-(i) To devote his or her entire time to the interests of the City.
+(j) To devote their entire time to the interests of the City.

-(k) To appoint such advisory boards as he or she may deem desirable to advise and assist the work of the City Manager, provided such boards shall not receive any compensation.
+(l) To appoint such advisory boards as they may deem desirable to advise and assist the work of the City Manager, provided such boards shall not receive any compensation.